 Our cash balances are held in various locations around the world.
-As of August 26, 2017, and August 27, 2016, cash and cash equivalents of \$148.4 million and \$78.1 million, respectively, were held outside of the U.S. and were generally utilized to support liquidity needs in our foreign operations.
+As of August 27, 2016 and August 29, 2015, cash and cash equivalents of \$78.1 million and \$64.9 million, respectively, were held outside of the U.S. and were generally utilized to support liquidity needs in our foreign operations.
 We intend to continue to permanently reinvest the cash held outside of the U.S. in our foreign operations.

-For the fiscal year ended August 26, 2017, our after-tax return on invested capital ("ROIC") was 29.9% as compared to 31.3% for the comparable prior year period.
+For the fiscal year ended August 27, 2016, our after-tax return on invested capital ("ROIC") was 31.3% as compared to 31.2% for the comparable prior year period.
 ROIC is calculated as after-tax operating profit (excluding rent charges) divided by invested capital (which includes a factor to capitalize operating leases).
-The decrease in ROIC is primarily due to the increase in average debt, along with the impact of recent investments in the business.
-Currently, these investments are diluting our return metrics.
 We use ROIC to evaluate whether we are effectively using our capital resources and believe it is an important indicator of our overall operating performance.
 Refer to the "Reconciliation of Non-GAAP Financial Measures" section for further details of our calculation.